 1 – Phylogenies summarize essential information for evolutionary and ecological studies.
 They allow investigating hypotheses from trait evolution to the relationship between evolutionary diversity and ecosystem functioning.
 However, obtaining a phylogenetic hypothesis that includes all fish species within a local assemblage can be difficult, hindering studies involving this group.

-2 – To facilitate the obtention of phylogenetic information for ray-finned fishes in a standardized and reliable way, we developed the R package FishPhyloMaker.
-FishPhyloMaker automates the insertion procedure of absent species in phylogeny using the most comprehensive phylogeny of ray-finned fishes as a backbone.
-The insertion is made sequentially, following the taxonomy hierarchy of species.
-The user can choose if the insertion will be done through an interactive procedure or automatically, facilitating the use of the FishPhyloMaker package by unspecialized users.
+2 – We developed the FishPhyloMaker R package to facilitate the obtention of phylogenetic information for ray-finned fishes.
+FishPhyloMaker automates the insertion procedure of species in the most comprehensive phylogeny of ray-finned fishes by sequentially inserting species following their taxonomic positions.

-3 – We presented the main functions of the FishPhyloMaker package, FishTaxaMaker() and FishPhyloMaker().
-The functions assess the validity of species names and generate dated phylogenies for a local pool of species, respectively.
-We also show how the insertions can be mapped into the phylogenetic tree, allowing one to identify the lack of phylogenetic information in local assemblages.
+3 – The main functions of the FishPhyloMaker package, FishTaxaMaker() and FishPhyloMaker(), assess the validity of species names and generate dated phylogenies for a local pool of species, respectively.

-4 – FishPhyloMaker facilitates the generation of phylogenetic trees through a reliable and reproducible way for the most diversified group of vertebrates within a user-friendly interface.
+4 – FishPhyloMaker facilitates the generation of phylogenetic trees through a reliable and reproducible way for the most diversified group of vertebrates.
 The package adopts well-known rules of insertion, which will expand the range of evolutionary and ecological questions that can be addressed using ray-finned fishes as study models.

 Introduction

-Phylogenies have been widely explored in ecology in the last decades due to the development of theoretical frameworks (e.g., Webb et al. 2008, Felsenstein 1985), numerical methods, and software (Webb et al., 2008).
+Phylogenies have been widely explored in ecology in the last decades due to the development of theoretical frameworks, numerical methods, and software (e.g., Webb et al. 2008, Felsenstein 1985).
 The research agenda in ecology and evolution encompasses phylogenetic approaches from organismal to macroecological-scale, including trait evolution (Maestri et al. 2017), invasion ecology (Pinto-Ledezma et al., 2020), metacommunity ecology (Pillar & Duarte, 2010), and ecosystem functioning (Molina-Venegas et al. 2021).
 Hence, comprehensive phylogenetic trees must be available to address those topics.

-Well-established phylogenies for most of known species are available for some groups, such as birds (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012), plants (Magallón, Gómez-Acevedo, Sánchez-Reyes, & Hernández-Hernández, 2015), and butterflies (Chazot et al., 2019).
-On the other hand, the available phylogenies for bony fishes (Betancur et al., 2017; Rabosky et al., 2018) display several issues related to the taxonomic position of some clades (e.g., non-monophyletic groups) and the lack of species representativeness.
+Well-established phylogenies for most of known species are available for some groups, such as birds (Jetz, Thomas, Joy, Hartmann, & Mooers, 2012) and plants (Magallón, Gómez-Acevedo, Sánchez-Reyes, & Hernández-Hernández, 2015).
+Inversely, available phylogenies for bony fishes (Betancur et al., 2017; Rabosky et al., 2018) display issues related to the taxonomic position of some clades (e.g., non-monophyletic groups) and the lack of species representativeness.
 The latter issue hampers answering some questions on the ecology and evolution of bony fishes by generating inaccuracy to estimates of phylogenetic signal, trait evolution, and phylogenetic diversity (Seger et al. 2010, Boettiger, Coop, & Ralph, 2012), or even impeding their calculation.

 A short-term solution to tackle the Darwinian shortfall for bony fishes (i.e., the lack of phylogenetic information for species) would be coupling the phylogenetic information with cladistic classification to simulate more comprehensive phylogenies (Diniz-Filho, Loyola, Raia, Mooers, & Bini, 2013).
 This solution is laborious and lacks reproducibility when adding many species manually and the specific steps are not precisely documented (Webb et al., 2008).
-On the other hand, molecular techniques may generate comprehensive phylogenies but demand high expertise and financial costs (Roquet, Thuiller, & Lavergne, 2013).
+On the other hand, molecular techniques generate comprehensive phylogenies but demand high expertise and financial costs (Roquet, Thuiller, & Lavergne, 2013).
 Therefore, automatizing the procedures of constructing synthesis phylogenies "by hand" (Webb & Donoghue, 2005) provides a more reliable and short-term solution for evolutionary ecologists.